goldcoin/goldcoin/doc/README.md

 ### Resources
 * Discuss on the [GoldCoinTalk](https://goldcointalk.org/) forums.
-* Discuss general GoldCoin development on #goldcoin-dev on Freenode.
+* Discuss general Goldcoin development on #goldcoin-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=goldcoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)